 Appendix 2.
 Validation

-When upload the template, system will do a validation checking, there are three types of the validation: 1.
+When upload the template, system will do a validation checking, there are three types of the validation result: 1.
 Passed, 2.
 Warning, 3.
 Error.

 After upload the file, system will pop a dialog to show the validation result with type equal “Warning” or “Error”.
 If the file has any record with “Error”, user need fix the problem in the file and then re-upload the file.
 If the file has record with “Warning”, system will pop a confirm dialog to do the double confirm before system accept the upload file record.